remla25-team12/operation/RUBRIC.md

     - general.yaml, ctrl.yaml and node.yaml are fully idempotent (no [changed] tasks after re- provisioning).
     - finalization.yaml is as idempotent as possible.
 Only the installation of Istio will always show [changed] (despite nothing actually changing).

+Excellent:
-- [Jinja2 template]() is used to dynamically generate a `/etc/hosts` file depending on the number of workers
+- [Jinja2 template]() is used to dynamically generate a `/etc/hosts` file.
 - Waiting step: "Waiting for MetalLB webhook pod to be ready" in finalization.yaml
 - Idempotent [regex-based replacement]()

 ### Setting up Kubernetes - Excellent
+Sufficient:
 - kubectl config: `./provisioning/admin.conf`
 - Host-based kubectl can communicate with control plane after exporting `admin.conf` as environment variable.

+Good:
 - MetalLB installed
+- HTTP Ingress Controller for Kubernetes Dashboard
-- Istio Gateway for for myapp.local
+- Istio Gateway for our app

+Excellent:
 - Kubernetes Dashboard directly reachable at dashboard.local (or 192.168.56.91)
-- Ingress Controller fixed IP: 192.168.56.91
+- Nginx Ingress Controller fixed IP: 192.168.56.91
 - Istio IngressGateway fixed IP: 192.168.56.99
-- HTTPS Ingress Controller for Kubernetes Dashboard (https://dashboard.local)
+- HTTPS Nginx Ingress Controller with self-signed certs for Kubernetes Dashboard (https://dashboard.local)
+    - Your browser may still throw a security warning because the TLS certs are not signed by LetsEncrypt or another reputable Certificate Authority.

+# A3

+# A4

+# A5